kpj/AutoML_Benchmark/README.md

 $ snakemake -j 1 -pr
 ```

+Afterwards, execute `python results/dashboard.py` to enter an interactive dashboard for exploring the results.

 ### Adding new datasets

 To add a new dataset, you simply need to add a single CSV file to `./resources`.